chieftain0/HeatDissipationSimulation/README.md

 # HeatDistributionSimulation
-A very simple, slow and inefficient heat distribution simulation in 2D surfaces made for the CPE class by a freshman
+A very simple, slow and inefficient heat distribution simulation in 2D surfaces made for the CPE class

 "Bitmap_helper.h" library has been provided by the professor